-This bill expands current law making it a crime of the fourth degree to possess a key fob, master key, or other technology for unlawful purposes to access or operate a motor vehicle.
-The bill also makes it a crime of the fourth degree to advertise or sell the technology or devices to access and operate a motor vehicle.
+This bill expands the scope of criminal activities associated with motor vehicle master keys or devices or starting a motor vehicle without a key, subject to prosecution under State law as a crime of the fourth degree.
 A crime of the fourth degree is punishable by a term of imprisonment of up to 18 months, a fine of up to \$10,000 or both.
 Generally, a presumption of non-incarceration applies for first-time offenders for crimes of the fourth degree.